soumyasethy/Linear-Regression/README.md

 So here,
 The variable Y is dependent on independent variable x.
 Both variable must be Numeric & Continuous
+We create a relationship model using the lm() functions in R,
+fit <- lm(formula=speed~dist,data=cars)
+Basically we are looking for R-squared measure just to see how close the data are to the fitted regression line.
+It is also known as the coefficient of determination.
+It is defined as, R-squared = Explained variation / Total variation
+Total variation = Explained variation + Unexplained variation

 ![Simple Linear Regression preview1](https://github.com/soumyasethy/Linear-Regression/blob/Implementation-Screenshots/preview1.png)
 ![Simple Linear Regression preview2](https://github.com/soumyasethy/Linear-Regression/blob/Implementation-Screenshots/preview2.png)